![]() |

 "Support Services" means non-disability related services (e.g., tutors, transportation, books and supplies, etc.) needed to assist in the completion of a substantial service required to obtain the employment outcome.

-who, because of the nature of their disabilities, need intensive supported employment services in order to perform this work.
+intensive supported employment services are needed in order to perform the work.

 "Un-served" or "Under-served" means groups or populations of individuals with severe disabilities living in the State that are not receiving sufficient services.